bbqkees/ems-esp-domoticz-plugin/README.md

 ## Compatibility
 This version is compatible with EMS-ESP V2.2 and most V3 versions.

-I'm planning to make significant changes to the plugin soon in order to support more simultaneous devices in Domoticz.
-I have no real deadline though.
+I'm making significant changes to the plugin soon in order to support more simultaneous devices in Domoticz.
+You can find the new plugin version [HERE](https://github.com/bbqkees/ems-esp-domoticz-plugin/tree/dev-multi2).

 # Installation and configuration